sejalkailashyadav/Center-documentation/23_2_2026_discussion.md

 * Add delete options in edit doc section

+## 2. Reference Letter Upload Enhancement

+### Requirement

+* Allow uploading of **multiple reference letter documents**.
+* A minimum of **three reference letters** should be supported.
+* Users should be able to upload multiple files without restrictions on a single document upload.

+---

+## 3. File Upload Issue

+### Current Issue

+* The file upload functionality currently allows only a **single file upload**.

+### Required Fix

+* Enable support for **multiple file uploads** where applicable.
+* Verify and resolve any validation or configuration issues preventing multiple document uploads.

 # GENERAL SYSTEM RULES

 - All delete operations must be **Soft Delete**